yike5460/intelli-ops/README.md

 Note: Be mindful of the bot's finite context window.
 It's strongly recommended to break down tasks such as reading entire modules into smaller chunks.
 For a focused discussion, use review comments to chat about specific files and their changes, instead of using the PR comments.

 ## Quick Start
-### Configuring IAM to trust GitHub
+### Step 1: Configuring IAM to trust GitHub
 To use GitHub's OIDC provider, you must first set up federation with the provider as an IAM IdP.
 The GitHub OIDC provider only needs to be created once per account (i.e. multiple IAM Roles that can be assumed by the GitHub's OIDC can share a single OIDC Provider).
 Here is a sample CloudFormation template that will configure this trust for you.

 Note that the thumbprint below has been set to all F's because the thumbprint is not used when authenticating token.actions.githubusercontent.com.
 This is a special case used only when GitHub's OIDC is authenticating to IAM.
 IAM uses its library of trusted CAs to authenticate.
 The value is still the API, so it must be specified.

-You can copy the template below, or load it from here: https://d38mtn6aq9zhn6.cloudfront.net/configure-aws-credentials-latest.yml
+You can copy the template below, or load it from [Here](https://d38mtn6aq9zhn6.cloudfront.net/configure-aws-credentials-latest.yml).
 ```yaml
 Parameters:
   GitHubOrg: